tenzir/tenzir/web/docs/understand/operators/user-defined.md

 # User-Defined

+## Operator Aliases

-User-defined operators make pipelines easier to use by enabling users to encapsulate pipelines into a new operator.
+User-defined operator aliases make pipelines easier to use by enabling users to encapsulate pipelines into a new operator.

 ```yaml {0} title="vast.yaml"